 - Ask the driver to say who they are picking up.

-- Share your location and route with a friend or loved one from within the Lyft app so they can follow your ride in real time.
+- Share your location and route with a friend or loved one form within the Lyft app.
+They can follow your ride in real time.

 - Follow the Lyft vehicle on GPS via the app.

-- Learn more about how to ride smart with Lyft.
+- Learn more about how to ride safely with Lyft